Reviews and Appeals

 How to appeal the ARCP outcome:

-Following your ARCP you will need to complete the Trainee Appeal Request Form and submit this to the relevant Deputy Postgraduate Dean within 10 working days from the date of your ARCP outcome letter.
+Following your ARCP you will need to complete the Trainee’s Statement of ARCP Review/Appeal form and submit this to the relevant Deputy Dean within 10 working days from the date of your ARCP outcome letter.
 This letter will include the required details and the deadline by which your request to appeal should be received.

 The review and appeal process: